JBZoo/CSV-Blueprint/README.md

 ## Interesting fact

-I think I've set a personal record.
+I've set a personal record.
 The first version was written from scratch in about 3 days (with really frequent breaks to take care of 4 month baby).
 I'm looking at the first commit and the very first git tag.
 I'd say over the weekend, in my spare time on my personal laptop.
 Well...
 AI was only used for this Readme file because I'm not very good at English. 🤔